-In 2017, BART's Board adopted an updated Sustainability Policy directing the District to implement the Sustainability Action Plan.
+In 2017 BART's Board adopted an updated Sustainability Policy directing the District to implement this Sustainability Action Plan.
 The sustainability leadership team will ensure that policies and objectives are established and compatible with the District's strategic direction.
-Leaders help to integrate sustainability into business practices, ensure adequate resources and promote a culture of continuous improvement.
+Leaders help integrate sustainability into business practices, ensure adequate resources, and promote a culture of continuous improvement.

-Position Sustainability Focus Area General Manager, Board of Directors Hold Departments accountable for meeting Sustainability Action Plan Targets.
-Executive, Planning Development and Construction (Committee Sponsor) Sponsor the interdepartmental Sustainability Executive Committee (more fully described in Partnerships, later in the chapter) to review and implement Sustainability Actions.
-Department Leads Implement sustainability actions in areas of their control.
-Take responsibility and initiative to identify areas of improvement.
-Coordinate with Sustainability Executive Committee.
-Sustainability Group Manager Sustainability Group Manager to emphasize sustainability initiatives at "All Hands" or "Monthly Managers" meetings, particularly those with positive impacts on revenue and efficiencies.
+Position Sustainability Focus Area General Manager, Board of Directors Holds Departments accountable for meeting Sustainability Action Plan Targets Executive, Planning Development and Construction (Committee Sponsor) Sponsors the interdepartmental Sustainability Executive Committee (more fully described in Partnerships, later in the chapter) to review and implement Sustainability Actions Department Leads Implement sustainability actions in areas of their control Take responsibility and initiative to identify areas of improvement Coordinate with Sustainability Executive Committee Sustainability Group Manager Highlights sustainability initiatives at "All Hands" or "Monthly Managers" meetings, particularly those with positive impacts on revenue and efficiencies